coobas/yoyo-migrations/README.rst

   # "{}" is expanded to the filename of the new migration
   post_create_command = hg add {}

+  # A prefix to use for generated migration filenames
+  prefix = myproject_

 Config file inheritance may be used to customize configuration per site::